HCIA program earns accreditation. Graduates are now eligible to take the Registered Health Information (RHIT) exam

 See what experts say about the future of a career in health information management.

 The Healthcare Information and Administration Program is a new program at MCC beginning in Spring 2013.
 The HCIA Program leads to completion of the associate of applied science degree.
 It combines online instruction, online application activities and an in-person practicum experience to prepare students for entry-level employment in the health information management field.
 The HCIA courses are in an online delivery system only.
 General education and optional program requirements can be taken online or in person in a hybrid format.
-The practicum experience will take place at a healthcare organization during the usual work week hours.
+The practicum experience of 80 hours will take place at a healthcare organization during the usual work week hours.

 Please click on the following links for the current curriculum and course descriptions .
 Frequently Asked Questions, and Program Policies and Practices.

 MCC offers three health information related programs to see how they compare visit the Health Technology section in the catalog at this link.